windvalley/gossh/README.md

   ```

 - Supports three kinds of timeout:
-  Timeout for connecting each remote host (default `10` seconds).
+  Timeout for connecting each target host (default `10` seconds).
-  Timeout for executing commands or a shell script on each remote host or pushing files/dirs to each remote host.
+  Timeout for executing commands or a shell script on each target host,
+  or pushing local files/dirs to each target host,
+  or fetching files/dirs from each target host to local.
   Timeout for the current `gossh` task.

 - Supports printing output to a file or screen or a file and screen at the same time.